Someone showed me a picture and I just laughed

-Frank Hyland laughs at the idea of anyone thinking he ever held a grudge against Aaron.
-Speaking with Like The Dew recently, Hyland stated there were “no hard feelings on either side,” although a basket of strawberries was “one of the most curious choices of weapons I’ve ever seen.”
+Frank Hyland laughed at the idea of anyone thinking he ever held a grudge against Aaron.
+In a conversation with my late friend several years ago, Hyland stated there were “no hard feelings on either side,” although a basket of strawberries was “one of the most curious choices of weapons I’ve ever seen.”
 Despite the incident, Hyland said Aaron was a “class act” even when “the pressures were tremendous.”
-Hyland says that when he and Aaron see each other these days, “it’s like old home week, Hank’s a good guy.”
+Hyland says that whenever he and Aaron would see each other, it’d be “like old home week; Hank’s a good guy.”

 Yet baseball — like the culture at large– still has Henry Aaron.

 In the spring of 2005, Atlanta’s Center for Puppetry Arts held a fundraiser in a posh Buckhead home, not far from the Governor’s Mansion.
 Since the Center for Puppetry Arts was an advertising account of mine at The Atlanta Journal-Constitution, I was invited to the soiree.
 Yes, it would be great sipping a beer while checking out the beautiful old home on a grand slice of Atlanta real estate, but the evening’s highlight was an appearance by Henry and Billye Aaron.
 The Aarons had taken a special interest in the Center for Puppetry Arts, promoting the great work of founder Vincent Anthony, who has guided the center since Kermit the Frog and his creator, Jim Henson, cut the opening day ribbon on September 23, 1978.